-The study will focus on energy-efficient construction.
+The energy efficiency study will focus on energy-efficient construction.
 In addition, create tools for an enhanced plan review and inspection.

 Washington, D.C. – The U.S. Department of Energy (DOE) announced a $1.1 million grant for a three-year energy efficiency study.
 Specifically on energy efficient building industry standard practices.
 The study is between University of Central Florida’s Florida Solar Energy Center in partnership with the International Code Council and the Residential Energy Services Network (RESNET).
 They will lead the study.
 The study team will focus on driving home buyer awareness and expectations of efficient construction.
 As well as offer solutions-based support to users.
 Finally and create tools for enhanced plan review and inspection.